Webcurios 24/06/22

 • Making The Cosmo Cover With AI: The OpenAI Pr machine is doing some quality work for its paymasters at present – the latest example is a new edition of Cosmopolitan whose cover has been DESIGNED BY AI!!!!
 This piece links to the ‘how we did this’ explainer article, also in Cosmo, which is a far more interesting explanation of the creative process undertaken than I was expecting, and gives a really interesting look at how AI-generated imagery works best when developed in conjunction with a creative human with a clear idea of what they want to achieve.
 There’s a lot of PR puffery in here about how OpenAI sees software like this as ‘an artist’s tool’ rather than ‘a replacement for the artist’ – but, well, they would say that.
 Give it another couple of iterations, kids, and see how many commissions you’re getting for billboard mockups or moodboard renders.

-• to?: I really enjoyed this short article, looking at a photo taken by an amateur photographer (coincidentally someone I know – HI MIKE!) and analysing what makes the composition particularly pleasing to the eye.
+• What’s Good About This Photo?: I really enjoyed this short article, looking at a photo taken by an amateur photographer (coincidentally someone I know – HI MIKE!) and analysing what makes the composition particularly pleasing to the eye.
 AI composition will start to become properly-interesting when it can incorporate some of these subjective aesthetic judgements into its work – “A minion painting the Golden Gate bridge yellow” is DULL; “A minion painting a really ugly canvas” starts to become interesting (a bit interesting, maybe).

 • Palm Oil: A fascinating piece in the LRB about palm oil, much maligned by apparently a far more complex product than we’re aware of.
 This is a great bit of writing, covering everything from agriculture to chemistry to cookery to international trade to the very nature of the modern capitalist machine, and, like the best essays about small, specific topics, it contains multitudes.